-Trudeau claims each day marijuana is illegal, Canadians are suffering as a result.
+Trudeau claims each day that cannabis is illegal, that the countries people are suffering.
 This is proof the current system is broken, he says.
-He urges legalization as it will take control from criminals and drug dealers over the product.
+He urges legalization as it will take control of criminals over the product.
 He also reminds critics legalization is a multi-step process.

 The new law will continue to be molded and define with the aid of provinces, municipalities, and Indigenous leaders to assure the law is properly implemented.
 Trudeau stated: